nvennin/test-www/procedures/Procedure_GDP_VOZWP_Recall_procedure.md

 ### No Recall Action

-* Where a decision is made by the company, in conjunction with the QP, RP, Safety Monitoring Committee, and relevant Regulatory Authority(ies), not to recall a product from the market, the justification for this decision must be documented.
+* Where a decision is made by the company, in conjunction with the QPPV, RP, and relevant Regulatory Authority(ies), not to recall a product from the market, the justification for this decision must be documented.

 ### Effectiveness of Recall